-As a consulting company, we at LHP have worked with a number of automotive companies that have effectively made the transition to an AUTOSAR development.
+As an AUTOSAR consulting company, we at LHP have worked with a number of automotive companies that have effectively made the transition to AUTOSAR development.
 Based on this experience, we have identified the top five considerations that will facilitate the transition by helping to establish clear goals and plan effectively for the unavoidable impacts that will have to be managed in order to achieve a successful transition.

 The Top Five Considerations

 1. Set your organization’s goals for the migration based on a realistic expectation of what you expect to achieve from the effort.

 The term AUTOSAR is very often misunderstood, particularly by an organization that has no direct experience with AUTOSAR, or when experience comes from having worked with AUTOSAR in a different organizational context.